mrismanaziz/Reforestation/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## Why did the tree go to the dentist?
+It needed a root canal.